 Is MBSR right for me?
 Requirements and Precautions

 While MBSR can be helpful for any individual who faces stress and challenge in their life, there are circumstances when it may not be appropriate.
 If you are experiencing recent grief or trauma, serious mental or physical health challenges, chemical dependencies, or suicidal feelings, please reach out to the instructor to discuss whether or not this is the best time to enroll in the program.
 This mindfulness-based program includes skill training or practice in meditation, gentle stretching (yoga), and other mindful movement.
-If for any reason you are unable to, or think it unwise to, engage in these practices and exercises, whether during the weekly sessions or practicing on your own, you are under no obligation to engage in them, nor will you hold Tulane University liable for any injury sustained from these exercises.
+If for any reason you are unable to, or think it unwise to, engage in these practices and exercises, whether during the weekly sessions or practicing on your own, you are under no obligation to engage in them.

 By registering, you agree to the following: